-Martin Sterling Giesing was born at 7:45 p.m. on Jan.
-26, 1938.
+Martin Sterling Giesing was born on Jan.
+26, 1938 at home in Union, Missouri.
 Weighed 8 lb.
 4 oz. with white hair.
 Baptized on Jan.
 30, 1938 at Immaculate Conception Church.
-He went to Immaculate Conception grade school in Union, Missouri and Saint Francis Borgia high school in Washington, Missouri.
-Martin was in the Missouri National Guard at age 16 till age 18 1/2, then he tried to join the Navy but failed his physical and was medically discharged.
-He spent about two years as an auxiliary policeman in Union, Missouri.
-He raised his sons on his own.
+I went to Immaculate Conception grade school in Union, Missouri and Saint Francis Borgia high school in Washington, Missouri.
+Martin was in the Missouri National Guard at age 16 till age 18 ½ , then he tried to join the Navy but failed his physical and was medically discharged.
+I spent about two years as an unpaid auxiliary policeman in Union, Missouri.
+I raised my sons on his own.
 Martin was an Inventory and Quality Inspector most of working life.
-Upon death he will be cremated and buried at Midlawn Memorial Gardens, Union, Missouri.
+Upon death I will be cremated and buried at Midlawn Memorial Gardens, Union, Missouri.

 I was told that when I was four in 1942 and my mother was pregnant with my brother Richard, we had to be removed from a flooded home in a row boat.
-It was near the Mississippi River near Foley, Missouri.
-My dad was a guard at the Lock and Dam during World War Two.
+It was near the Mississippi River near Foley and Winfield, Missouri.
+My dad was a guard at the Lock and Dam at Winfield, Missouri during part of World War Two.

 When my uncle who was in the Marine Corps came home from fighting the Japanese, he gave me a large red fire truck for my birthday.
 This was the same day he got married.
 One summer he let me use his carbine from the Marine Corps to kill snakes on my great-grandfathers farm.